heyitsbraden/c_plus_plus_numbergame/Readme.txt

 This is a project made entirely from C++ with the help of stackoverflow!

 This is one of my first C++ projects!
-(That's why it might be poorly writtin, idk)